CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.4 IT cabling.md

 #### INF.4.A14 Prevention of transient currents on shieldings (A)

 The power supply of the IT components SHOULD be chosen so that interference due to equalization currents on the shielding of data lines is prevented.
-Depending on the shape of the grid, it is also advisable to take precautions against external radiation, radiation through the line and the detection of equalizing currents.
+Depending on the form of the grid, it is also advisable to take precautions against external radiation, radiation through the line and the detection of equalizing currents.

 #### INF.4.A15 Use of Cabinet Systems (IA)